 After the Sunsphere, don’t miss the World's Fair Park attractions like the Court of Flags Fountains, the Sergei Rachmaninoff Walk, or grab a seat on the Festival Lawn.

-The official state theatre of Tennessee, Tennessee Theatre opened its doors on October 1, 1928.
-The Theatre is home to the Knoxville Symphony Orchestra as well as the Knoxville Opera.
-Over the years the Theatre has undergone restorations and updates to equipment as well as the building itself.
-It has served many purposes, which include movies, concerts, symphonies and orchestras.
+The official state theatre of Tennessee, the Tennessee Theatre opened its doors on October 1, 1928 in Knoxville, Tennessee.
+The theatre is home to the Knoxville Symphony Orchestra as well as the Knoxville Opera, plus movie screenings, concerts, and more performing arts.
+Over the years the theatre has undergone restorations and updates to equipment, as well as the building itself.

-Known by many as "Knoxville's Grand Entertainment Palace", the theatre has been the premier place for entertainment since the late 1920’s.
+Known by many as "Knoxville's Grand Entertainment Palace," the theatre has been the premier place for entertainment since the late 1920s.
 In 1982 the Tennessee Theatre was placed on the National Register of Historic Places.
-The Theatre features the original Mighty Wurlitzer organ, a cornerstone of the theatre since its grand opening in 1928.
-The Wurlitzer has since been disassembled and restored by hand and re-installed in the theatre as part of its renovation to restore the entire theatre to its original glamour.
-To this day guests can still experience the thrill of going to the theatre to view big name concerts, movies and other forms of artistic expression.
+The theatre features the original Mighty Wurlitzer organ, a cornerstone of the theatre since its grand opening in 1928.

 More Area Attractions & Services